dargenioa/employee-directory/README.md

 ## Usage

-This application is a great wayto generate and sort through user data.
+This application is a great way to generate and sort through user data.
 To get started with the application, visit the gh-pagese link included at the bottom of this readme.

   <img src="./public/images/hompage.png" alt="ed-homepage">